 I know from consistent reader feedback that part of what makes the Empire special is our commitment to civil, low-drama comments — and this commitment takes WORK.
 My editors are already working their tails off to moderate comments on the blogs — when separate threads get going on the Facebook pages, it means my editors have to be moderating in two places at once.
 I don't expect readers to care, but this does create additional work for my editors.

 4. Confusion frustrates everyone!

-Our typical response to a Facebook syndicated post that starts getting a bunch of comments is to delete the comments that have been left, and post a note reminding folks to comment on the main blog.
+Our typical response to a Facebook syndicated post that starts getting a bunch of comments is to remind folks to comment on the main blog, where there comments will be seen by the post author and will stick around for readers to benefit from.
 This does NOT go over well with some Facebookers, and I fully recognize that it's frustrating and confusing for people to be told they should comment somewhere else.